 This website privacy statement does not extend beyond this website.
 When following links to other sites from this website, we recommend that you read the privacy statement of that site to familiarise yourself with its privacy practices.

-We may share personal information within Consumer Affairs Victoria, the Department of Justice and Community Safety and with third parties.
+We may share personal information within Consumer Affairs Victoria, the Department of Government Services and with third parties.
 The types of third parties to whom we may disclose that personal information includes our service providers who assist us in providing this website and our products and services such as organisations who provide archival, auditing, professional advisory, banking, mailhouse, delivery, recruitment, call centre, technology, research, utility and security services.
 We may also disclose your personal information to third parties acting on your behalf, for example your solicitor or interpreter.

 Here are some examples of circumstances when we may need to disclose your personal information outside of Consumer Affairs Victoria:

 - If you lodge a consumer complaint, we will disclose the details to the person or organisation that your complaint is about.

 - If we hold your details in connection with a fundraising appeal, an incorporated association or a co-operative, personal information about you may appear on the relevant public register.
 These registers may be inspected by the public and extracts can be purchased.
 Consumer Affairs Victoria will make some of the public registers available online.

 - If we use a contractor to help us mail out educational or promotional material, we will need to provide them with your name and address details.